briansimiyuj/doctor-appointment-app/README.md

         c.
 Parse and return the complete history array showing the full lifecycle of appointment changes

       4. Update other hooks for updating appointment to use Schedule History hook

+  ### Manage Appointment Modal

+    Manage Appointment Modal will be used to provide doctors with quick status management and appointment overview functionality for efficient appointment handling.

+      1. Create a Manage Appointment Modal component and mount it on the Tab Action Button component if the showManageModal state is true and pass closeManageModal as a prop
+      2. Mount ModalHeader component on the Manage Appointment Modal component and pass title and onClose as props
+      3. Create a ModalBody component and mount it on the Manage Appointment Modal component and pass appointmentToManage as props
+      4. Create a StatusManagement component and mount it on the ModalBody component and pass appointmentToManage as a prop

+  #### Complete Appointment Hook

+    Complete Appointment Hook will be used to handle the completion of an appointment and update the appointment status accordingly.

+      1. Retreive updateAppointmentStatus from patient details context, addScheduleHistoryEntry from schedule history hook and userType from the login context
+      2. If there is no appointmentToManage, return null
+      3. Create a function to mark the appointment as completed
+        a.
+Call updateAppointmentStatus with the appointment and status of 'completed'
+        b.
+Get perfomer details from appointment data
+        c.
+Add a new history item to the schedule history array using addScheduleHistoryEntry function

 ### Settings Context